Nemesia are half hardy annual sub shrubs that reach from 20 to 60 cm (8 to 24 inches) in height.

 Growing Region: Zones 2 to 10.

-It is quite easy to look after Nemesia.
+It is quite easy to look after Nemesia plants.
 The young plants should be pinched back at the tips, this will promote bushy growth of Nemesia.
 They should be watered and fed regularly.